 The dosage for doxycycline can vary quite a bit depending on what it is being used to treat.
 Doxycycline may also be prescribed as a short course or a long course of a month or more for some stubborn infections.
 Always follow your veterinarian’s instructions as printed on the label.

-You should never “dry pill” doxycycline as it may cause damage to the esophagus.1 Always give a few bites of food or syringe your pet some water after administering to make sure the pill fully reaches the stomach.1
+You should never “dry pill” doxycycline as it may cause damage to the esophagus.1 Always give a few bites of food or syringe your pet some water after administering to ensure the pill fully reaches the stomach.1

 What If I Miss a Dose?